Day 1: Arrival in Kathmandu 1338m

 - Wake up

-- Jungle walk: Our experienced naturalists will accompany you to the more specialized habitats of wild animals.
+- Nature walk: Our experienced naturalists will accompany you to the more specialized habitats of wild animals.
 This is the ideal opportunity to explore and experience at closer quarters the beauty of the flora and fauna.
 There are number of watch towers on the route in which you may climb to get a better view of the surroundings.

 - Jeep safari: Jeep safari is one of best opportunity to see the wildlife in Chitwan National Park which provides you the opportunity to take snap of wildlife and the view around you.
 While travelling we will able to see one-horned rhino, bengal tiger, spotted deer and many more.